aminerachyd/website/docs/Docs/git.md

 ---

+## Working with Branches & Files

-## Copy file from a commit/branch to another branch
+### Copy file from a commit/branch to another branch

 Place yourself on the branch you would like to copy **to**, and run